jwt625/DocEater/docs/RFD-005-development-roadmap.md

 ## Conclusion

-This roadmap provides a structured approach to evolving DocEater from a functional MVP to a production-ready, feature-rich document processing system. **Phase 1 has been successfully completed ahead of schedule**, demonstrating the robustness of the architecture and testing approach.
+This roadmap provided a structured approach to evolving DocEater from a functional MVP to a production-ready, feature-rich document processing system. **Phase 1 was successfully completed ahead of schedule**, and **Phase 2 has made significant progress** with the implementation of FastAPI web service and multimodal embedding capabilities.

+**Current Status (November 2025):**
+- ✅ **Phase 1**: Completed with 100% test pass rate and comprehensive CLI
+- 🔄 **Phase 2**: Major progress with FastAPI service and PGVector + Jina CLIP v2 implementation
+- 📋 **Next Steps**: Outlined in RFD-103 for completing search functionality and production deployment

-The phased approach ensures stability and quality while systematically building toward advanced capabilities.
-Regular reviews and updates to this roadmap will ensure alignment with project goals and user needs.
+The phased approach has proven successful in ensuring stability and quality while systematically building toward advanced capabilities.
+The project is now positioned for final production deployment with a robust foundation of implemented features.